-When interacting with law enforcment it is important to know your rights.
+When interacting with law enforcement, it is important to know your rights.
 One of the most significant powers granted to police officers is the ability to arrest individuals.
 However, this power isn't unlimited.
 So, when can a police officer arrest you, and what should you know if you're ever in such a situation?
 This blog article breaks down the basics.

 With a Warrant